 Communicating your message is difficult at the best of times and even harder without some nice visuals to break up large walls of text and bring excitement to your copywriting.

-You can reuse an existing icon sets (like material design icons) or create your own custom icon set that meets the needs of your brand, giving you a design edge - as long as you are prepared to make the additional investment in terms of time and money.
+You can reuse an existing icon sets (like material design icons) or design your own custom icon set that meets the needs of your brand, giving you a design edge - as long as you are prepared to make the additional investment in terms of time and money.

 Visual consistency is key, so whatever path you go down you need to stick with - mixing and matching different iconography and styles will quickly disconnect the different parts of the visual side of your brand and reduce its overall coherence.